martycagas/advent-of-code-2022/README.md

 ## Why Python?

 I don't get to write much code in Python as part of my work or other hobby projects and it's one of the languages I'd like to practice more.

+## Your code is horrible!

+Why, thank you!

+No, but seriously... it's on purpose.

+## ... why?

+When I write code for work - or any code, really - I put a lot of effort into it being readable and clean.
+That means I never really make use of the more esoteric constructs in languages, such as lambdas, list comprehension in Python, etc. - since all of them can be written in some different, maybe more verbose, but certainly easier to understand way.

+While I stand by the fact that these constructs are best left unused in most cases, it also means I never really get to practice with them - and recently I've noticed that translates to a severe lack of skill understanding them when used by someone else.

+And also, I realised I can have these challenges be an outlet for my sadistic desires, writing terrible code that I would otherwise rethink and rewrite.
+That's why also ended up removing and not writing any comments.
+Let's see how terrible my code can get before I go insane trying to debug the things I myself wrote 5 minutes ago.